shivan-s/shivan.xyz/content/posts/new-look/index.md

 This made me want to redo the theme to something more unique, represents me, something I'm proud of - which all culminates in an excitement to write and post on here again.

 I simplified the layout: a small excerpt lives above my most recent posts in a list format grouped by year.

+Blog cover images (equivalent to youtube thumbnails) have been removed.
+This pushes the focus onto the writing and doesn't block me from posting because I can't find an image.

 The headings are in the brilliant [Optician Sans](https://optician-sans.com/) font created by [ANTI](https://anti.as/hamar) and [Fábio Duarte Martins](https://fonts.scannerlicker.net/) for those Optometry vibes.
 The rest of the fonts are from [GitHub's monaspace](https://monaspace.githubnext.com/), specifically Xenon for prose and Radon for code snippets.